17 Fun things to do in Lagos Portugal

 Carvoeiro boardwalk

-Stand-up paddleboarding is a fun way to explore the coastline from the ocean side.
+Stand-up paddleboarding and kayaking are fun ways to explore the coastline from the ocean side.
 It gives you the opportunity to explore the little coves and hidden beaches you can’t get off exploring on a boat trip.
 It is a great way to exercise too!

 Things to see in Lagos by stand up paddleboard